Brušperk

 Brušperk (Braunsberg) is a town in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 4,200 inhabitants.
+The town is located on the Ondřejnice River in the Moravian-Silesian Foothills.

+Brušperk was probably founded in 1267 or 1268 and has been a town since its founding.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Brušperk is the Church of Saint George.

 Etymology

-The town was originally named Brunsberg, meaning "Bruno's hill".
+The initial German name of the town was Brunsberg, meaning "Bruno's hill".
 It was named after its founder, bishop Bruno von Schauenburg.

 Geography

 Brušperk is located about 8 km west of Frýdek-Místek and 10 km south of Ostrava.
 It lies in the Moravian-Silesian Foothills in a relatively flat terrain.
 The highest point is the hill Na Vrších with an altitude of 312 m.
 The Ondřejnice River flows through the town.